cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 determined.
-A natural approach is to tie client_identity to the identity the server uses to fetch envelope (hence determined during password registration) and to tie server_identity to the server identity used by the client to initiate an offline password registration or online authenticated key exchange session. server_identity and client_identity can also be part of the envelope or be tied to the parties' public keys.
+A natural approach is to tie client_identity to the identity the server uses to fetch envelope (hence determined during password registration) and to tie server_identity to the server identity used by the client to initiate an offline password registration or online authenticated key exchange session.
+The server_identity and client_identity can also be part of the envelope or be tied to the parties' public keys.
 In principle, identities may change across different sessions as long as there is a policy that can establish if the identity is acceptable or not to the peer.
 However, we note